 How to:

 Put a few colorful plastic balls into the baby’s bathing tub.
-Give the baby a bucket, and ask him to fish out all the floating balls with the bucket.
-If he seems confused, show him how to do it.
-Alternatively, you could also fill a bucket with plastic balls and push it to the bottom of the tub and when the baby is ready for the activity, pull out the bucket.
-All the balls will rush to the surface, making the baby squeal with happiness.
+Give the baby a mug, and ask them to fish out all the floating balls with it.
+If they seem confused, show them how to do it.
+Alternatively, you could fill a bucket with plastic balls and push it to the bottom of the tub, and when the baby is ready for the activity, pull out the bucket.
+All the balls will rush to the surface, making the baby squeal with delight.

 Skills developed: Hand-object movement coordination, fine motor skillsiThe ability to make movements using the small muscles of the hands and wrists.